BlockSigner/cove/README.md

   fr:...
 ```

-Inside each language you can define your menus - currently `main`, `header` and `footer`.
+Inside each language you can define the content of your menus - currently `main`, `header` and `footer`.

-If you want to define submenus (or dropdown menus): define an `identifier` for the parent item and specify it as `parent` in the respective children items.
+If you want to create submenus (or dropdown menus):
+  - In the parent item define an attribute `identifier`
+  - In the children item define an attribute `parent` with the same value

 ```
 en:
     languageName: English